 Difficulties at School and While Playing Sports

 When you try to catch a ball, aim for a target or locate a goal post, you need to see clearly at a distance.
-Nearsightedness can interfere with a child’s ability to succeed on a sports field.
+Nearsightedness can interfere with a child’s ability to succeed on the sports field.

 - Retinal detachment